Princess Cruise Line Cancels All Cruises For 2 Months Due To Coronavirus

 As previously reported by The Inquisitr, an elderly passenger, who was on the ship from February 11 through February 21, died after he was diagnosed with coronavirus.

-At this time, other major lines, including Disney, Norwegian, Carnival, Celebrity, Holland America, and Royal Caribbean, have not stopped cruising.
-While some itineraries have been altered (Norwegian is not cruising in Asia, for example), the companies have taken extra sanitary measures to ensure the cleanliness of the ships.
+At this time, other major lines — including Disney, Norwegian, Carnival, Celebrity, Holland America, and Royal Caribbean — have not stopped cruising.
+While some itineraries have been altered (Norwegian is not cruising in Asia, for instance), the companies have taken extra sanitary measures to ensure the cleanliness of the ships.
 On Norwegian, for example, passengers have reported that there are servers at the buffets and additional hand-cleansing has been encouraged.

 At this time, just about every cruise line has offered a “peace of mind” deal in which travelers are able to cancel their upcoming cruise to receive a full credit to reschedule at a later date.
 Cruise line companies continue to monitor the situation and will likely take further action if deemed necessary.